Mockingbird Foundation

 The Mockingbird Foundation is a charitable organization founded by fans of the jam band Phish in 1996 (legally incorporated the following year) to support music education for children.
 Unconventional in structure, it exists almost entirely online, allowing a higher percentage of income to be distributed directly to deserving organizations.
 Projects include the publication of The Phish Companion and the production of the Phish tribute album Sharin' in the Groove.
-As of August, 2021, the foundation had provided over 510 disbursements (through grants and other awards) totalling over $1,960,000; sold over 70,000 copies of The Phish Companion; and sold over 25,000 copies of Sharin' in the Groove.
+As of August 24, 2025, Mockingbird had provided 762 disbursements (through grants and other awards) totaling over $2,750,000; sold over 70,000 copies of The Phish Companion; and sold over 25,000 copies of Sharin' in the Groove.
 The organization was recognized officially by Phish when, in 2004, the band donated all proceeds from their Livephish download service to the Mockingbird Foundation.

 The Phish Companion

 The Mockingbird Foundation is a leading provider of historical information about the band Phish and its music.
 The Foundation's book project, The Phish Companion, is a comprehensive and authoritative reference chronicling Phish and their music, including years preceding and following the band's own history.
 It was researched with the help of all official Phish sources, including band archivist Kevin Shapiro, bassist Mike Gordon, lyricist Tom Marshall, and others.
 Over 1,500 named fans contributed to the First Edition, with several hundred more augmenting the second.

 The third edition of The Phish Companion: A Guide to the Band & Their Music is a hard-bound, 898-page, full-color reference guide, with setlists, song histories, charts, show reviews, fan stories, and 128 pages of Phish photography – most of which has never been published.